 Back to economic development.
 The agricultural sector is a small fraction of national income both in the U.S. and in the E.U., between 3% and 10%, depending on the country.
-As we already documented in the previous chapter, there is no evidence in the data that this enormous increase in patent protection lead to any measurable increase in the growth rate of TFP in the US agricultural sector.
+As we already documented in the previous chapter, there is no evidence in the data that this enormous increase in patent protection leads to any measurable increase in the growth rate of TFP in the US agricultural sector.
 But the tentacles of IP-inefficiency reach far outside national borders.
 In poor and developing countries the share of agriculture in national income is an order of magnitude bigger than in the US, and its strategic role for future development absolutely crucial.
 It is for these countries that agricultural patents are a deadly blow, as they manage to do two harms at once.
 On the one hand, by making new seeds and animal species prohibitively expensive, agricultural patents render farmers from poor countries unable to compete on the global agricultural market.
+One may wonder why this affects poor farmers more than rich ones, and the answer is trivial: credit constraints.
+New seeds are, on average, more efficient than traditional ones, but also require a much higher up-front investment to be purchased.
+Because they cannot finance initial purchases of efficient seeds poor farmers use less efficient ones, hence the break-even price at which they can sell their products is higher, making them uncompetitive.
 On the other hand, by monopolizing seeds and species that are and have been for centuries in the public domain, agricultural patents rob the same poor farmers of their capital.